Decentralized-ID/decentralized-id.github.io/_posts/2019-06-03-indieweb-dev-on-did.md

 date: 2019-06-03
 title: "FreeNode IRC #indieweb-dev on IIW RWoT and DID's"
 description: "Conversation about RWoT and DIDs at #indieweb-dev on Freenode"
+excerpt: >
+  OAuth has become the de facto standard for authorization and authentication on the web.
+Nearly every company with an API used by third party developers has implemented OAuth to enable people to build apps on top of it.

+  While OAuth is a great framework for this, the way it has ended up being used is much more centralized and closed than prior efforts like OpenID 1.
+Every service that spins up an OAuth-enabled API ends up being its own isolated system.
+For example, if I want to build an app that can read someone's step count from FitBit, I have to first go register as a developer on FitBit's website in order to get API keys to use with their OAuth API
 date: "2019-06-03T11:22:33-23:00"
 categories: ["Specs-Standards"]
 tags: ["P2P", "IndieAuth","IndieWeb","Rebooting WoT", "IIW","DID"]